 Penn Medicine at Botswana

 In 2003, the Department of Medicine and the School of Medicine entered into a collaborative agreement with the government of Botswana and the Gates Foundation to develop an HIV care program for the citizens of Botswana.
-We now have an inpatient firm at Princess Marina Hospital in Botswana that includes two full time faculty, residents and medical students.
-One senior resident each month rotates there to be a part of the firm, with travel expenses covered by the Department of Medicine. more info
+We now have an inpatient service at Princess Marina Hospital in Botswana that includes two full time faculty, residents and medical students.
+Senior residents can rotate there to be a part of the firm, with travel and housing expenses covered by the Department of Medicine. more info

-Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process or in the spring of internship.
+Individuals interested in serving the community both locally and abroad can apply in the spring of internship to the Global Health Equities Track.
 We can accommodate up to four individuals per year.
-The curriculum begins in the PGY2 year with a core month of intensive course work in community health.
-International immersion experiences substitute for elective time in the 2/3 years. more info
+The curriculum begins in the PGY2 year with a core month of intensive course work in community and global health.
+Track residents have an additional ambulatory practice experience in the community during elective time.
+International immersion experiences occur during elective time in the 2/3 years. more info

-It is possible to enter the Physician Scientist Program after two years in the standard program followed by a clinical fellowship and three years of research.
+It is possible to enter the ABIM Research Pathway after two years in the standard program followed by a clinical fellowship and three years of research.
 It enables those with physician scientist aspirations to differentiate a year earlier.
 This decision is usually made during the fall of the PGY-1 year.
 Those in the pathway become members of the William Osler Society in Medicine, which serves as a forum for gatherings around research meetings, visiting speakers and provides time and opportunity for mentoring. more info

-The program has a two week course for junior and senior residents entitled the Clinical Investigator Toolbox.
+Beginning in the PGY2 year, all residents participate in the Academic Development Program during the Interactive Learning Module.
 It is designed to teach the basics of research design, principles of informed consent, working with the IRB, etc. Speakers include faculty from across the School of Medicine to provide diverse exposure to careers in academic medicine.
 Each resident identifies their research interests and then the course directors match those interests with various faculty.
 Residents subsequently meet with identified faculty to further define their interests and select a research project.
 The program will pay for any resident to travel to a regional or national meeting to present their work.
 We will also help you with your posters.

 The program attracts many residents with significant interests in medical education leadership.
-The following options are available for those wanting more in depth experience in medical education.
+This track was established in 2015 to promote careers in medical education.
+The track includes coursework relevant to medical education careers and the following:

 - Medical Education elective- A 2 week course is available in the spring for junior residents for more in-depth development of the skills necessary to be an effective teacher and to pursue a career as a medical educator.